Definition

 In Simple Terms

-The Signal Protocol is the open cryptographic framework that underpins end-to-end encrypted messaging in Signal, WhatsApp, and many sovereignty-focused chat tools.
-It is not a…
+The Signal Protocol is the open cryptographic framework that underpins end-to-end encrypted messaging in Signal itself, WhatsApp, and a long list of sovereignty-focused chat tools.…